Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 10 - How To Create Virtual Machine Scale Set (VMSS)/README.md

 32 GB RAM → 8 GB RAM

 Now Same VM, just smaller and cheaper.

+# Benefits of the Virtual Machine Scale Sets:

+•	Easy to create and manage multiple VMs.

+•	Provides high availability and application resiliency by distributing VMs across availability zones or fault domains.

+•	Allows your application to automatically scale as resource demand changes.

+•	Works at large-scale.

+•	A group of separate VMs sharing the same image.

+•	Managed as a group.

+•	Can be scaled out or in manually or according to predefined conditions.

+•	Great for handling unpredictable load.

+•	Once set up, the machines should NOT be modified.

+•	We can Change files, install apps etc.

+•	New machines created by the scale set will be based on the original image.

+•	VMSS can automatically increase or decrease the number of VM instances based on CPU usage, memory, disk I/O, or other custom metrics.

+•	Scale sets can be integrated with Azure Load Balancer or Azure Application Gateway to distribute traffic across all instances.

 # Virtual Machine Scale Sets Pricing: